corvidism/notes/README.md

 Plans:
 * Make it not look like a turd.
 * Generate RSS.
+* GitHub Action to deploy to my VPS.
+(Conveniently I've already made one for a different project.
+Reduce-reuse-recycle, baby!)
 * Serve + watch files for change + rebuild.
 (I thought this would be easy.
 There has to be a library for that, right?
 Lol.)